mikexliu/stack/README.md

 legacy code and don't want to figure out how to add `swagger` on top of it; instead, just write up the specifications and let `stack` make the calls for you while also providing `swagger-ui` interface.

-Definfe the `resource`.
+Define the `resource`.
 Note it has an `@Remote` annotation.
 The example comes directly from https://github.com/swagger-api/swagger-samples/blob/master/java/java-jersey-jaxrs/src/main/java/io/swagger/sample/resource/UserResource.java
 ```java
 package example.resource.petstore;